ppacer/ppacer.github.io/src/content/docs/internals/dags.md

 ## DAGs registry

-DAGs registry is simply a collection of DAGs.
-In Go is represented as `type Registry map[Id]Dag`.
-It meant to be a repository for all DAGs in your program.
+Consider the DAGs registry as a comprehensive collection of DAGs, functioning as a repository for all DAGs in your application.
+In Go it's represented as `type Registry map[Id]Dag`.
 Object `dag.Registry` is one of the main inputs for `DagWatcher` and `TaskScheduler`.
 DAGs from there are synced with the database on ppacer startup.

 It's up to you how you want to build your `dag.Registry`.
 In the simplest case you can just instantiate `dag.Registry` in the `main` function and add your